September 4, 2025, 6:33 am | Read time: 4 minutes

 Dolby Vision 2 Comes with Its Own Motion Smoothing

 Cinema enthusiasts and filmmakers, however, have been opposing it for years.
-Critics of the feature decry the “soap opera effect,” which makes content appear hyper-realistic and less cinematic—thus distorting the artistic intent.
+Critics of the feature decry the “soap opera effect,” which makes content appear hyper-realistic and less cinematic—thereby distorting the artistic intent.
 In 2018, Tom Cruise personally took to X (formerly Twitter) to request that motion smoothing be turned off on TVs for his blockbuster “Top Gun: Maverick.”

 Do I Need a New TV Now?